 The Offering Common shares offered by us shares.
 Common shares offered by the selling shareholders shares.
 Common shares to be outstanding immediately after completion of this offering shares.
 Option to purchase additional shares The selling shareholders have granted the underwriters an option for a period of 30 days after the date of this prospectus to purchase up to an additional shares.
 Use of proceeds We estimate that the net proceeds to us from this offering will be approximately US\$ million, at an assumed initial public offering price of US\$ per share, the midpoint of the price range set forth on the cover of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds of this offering to repay indebtedness and for working capital and general corporate purposes.
 See "Use of Proceeds."
 We will not receive any of the proceeds from the sale of common shares by the selling shareholders.
 Dividend policy We do not expect to pay any dividends on our common shares in the foreseeable future.
 Risk factors You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in our common shares.
-Proposed symbol "DTEA" of shares to be outstanding after this offering is based on common shares outstanding as des the following: • co of ommon shares issuable upon exercise of options outstanding under our equity incentive plan as at a weighted average exercise price of \$ per share; and • 0 ommon shares reserved for future issuance under our equity incentive plan as of Unless otherwise indicated, this prospectus reflects and assumes the following: • the adoption of our articles of amendment and our amended and restated bylaws, each to be effective upon the closing of this offering; • the automatic exc offering; hange of all of our Class AA Common Shares, no par value, into common shares upon the closing of this
+Proposed symbol "DTEA" of shares to be outstanding after this offering is based on common shares outstanding as ides the following: • c of ommon shares issuable upon exercise of options outstanding under our equity incentive plan as at a weighted average exercise price of \$ per share; and • c ommon shares issuable upon the vesting of restricted share units as of • c ommon shares reserved for future issuance under our equity incentive plan as of Unless otherwise indicate ed, this prospectus reflects and assumes the following: • the adoption of ou ur articles of amendment and our amended and restated bylaws, each to be effective upon the closing of this offering;

-• the automatic conversion of all of our Junior Preferred Shares, no par value, into offering; common shares upon the closing of this • the automatic conversion of all of our Series A Preferred Shares, no par value, into offering; common shares upon the closing of this • the automatic conversion of all of our Series A-1 Preferred Shares, no par value, into offering; and common shares upon the closing of this • the automatic conversion of all of our Series A-2 Preferred Shares, no par value, into offering. common shares upon the closing of this
+• the automatic exchange of all of our Class AA Common Shares, no par value, into offering; common shares upon the closing of this • the automatic conversion of all of our Junior Preferred Shares, no par value, into offering; common shares upon the closing of this • the automatic conversion of all of our Series A Preferred Shares, no par value, into offering; common shares upon the closing of this • the automatic conversion of all of our Series A-1 Preferred Shares, no par value, into offering; and common shares upon the closing of this • the automatic conversion of all of our Series A-2 Preferred Shares, no par value, into offering. common shares upon the closing of this